zlatnaspirala/visual-ts-game-engine/readme.md

  -Client part is browser web application.
 No reloading or redirecting.
 This is single page application.
 I use html request only for loading local/staged html (like register, login etc.).
  Networking is based on webSocket full-duplex communication only.
 This is bad for old fasion programmers.
- You must be comform with classic socket connection methodollogy.
+ You must be conform with classic socket connection methodology.
  -webRTC can be used for any proporsion.
    Already implemented :
    -video chat webRTC (SIP) chat and data communication.